saeedakc/Toxic_Situation/README.md

 # Toxic Situation: A Bi-Coastal Perspective

-Project Description/Outline: Our project is to shine light on the effect of pollution to the Western and Eastern Coastal Regions of the United States.
-We'll examine relationships between the types of pollutants found on each coast, the effects it has on biodiversity (on water), highlight efforts to rectifying this problem, and more.
+Project Description/Outline: Our project is to shine light on the amount of pollution on the Western and Eastern Coastal Regions of the United States.
+We'll examine relationships between the types of pollutants found on each coast, along with the factors that may impact the amounts.

 Hypothesis:
 There would be more non-point sources of pollutants on the West Coast due to an assumed higher population density, GDP, and environmental regulation over the course of 5 years beginning in 2014.